EgorOrachyov/Berserk/README.md

 │   └── Thirdparty - project dependencies
-│       ├── glew - for OpenGL functions and extensions loading │       ├── glfw - for cross-platform window and input management │       ├── googletest - for Unit-testing of the engine source code modules │       ├── portablefiledialogs - for native OS dialogs access │       ├── stbimage - image utilities for images loading, writing and resizing
+│       ├── glew - for OpenGL functions and extensions loading │       ├── glfw - for cross-platform window and input management │       ├── glslang - for runtime glsl to spir-v shaders compilation │       ├── googletest - for Unit-testing of the engine source code modules │       ├── portablefiledialogs - for native OS dialogs access │       ├── stbimage - image utilities for images loading, writing and resizing